What does Flexibility marketing stand for?

 • The balancing energy market is a reserve market controlled by the transmission system operators.
 Participants have to go through a complex process and auction their power and labour prices in order to be included in the reserve.
 As soon as the grid frequency fluctuates, the grid operators intervene and activate positive or negative reserves

-• Flexibilities are traded on the sports market - day-ahead or intraday, depending on the time and duration.
+• Flexibilities are traded on the spot market - day-ahead or intraday, depending on the time and duration.
 Power plant operators or industrial companies with controllable plants join marketplaces such as EPEX Spot or energy traders and buy or sell their flexible capacities.

 Meaning of Flexibility Marketing